arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 ![Arduino IoT Cloud dashboard example](assets/plc-ide-cloud-dashboard.png)

-More information about Arduino IoT Cloud can be found [here](https://docs.arduino.cc/arduino-cloud/).
+More information about Arduino IoT Cloud & how to create dashboards can be found [here]([https://docs.arduino.cc/arduino-cloud/](https://docs.arduino.cc/arduino-cloud/getting-started/dashboard-widgets).

 ### Testing PLC IDE with Arduino IoT Cloud

 The complete example project file for PLC IDE can be downloaded [here](assets/Opta_PLCIDE_Cloud.zip).
 It is ready to use with Opta™ in the instance at the preferred workspace.

 ***The first compilation process may take some time to finish.
-It can take upto 7 minutes or more depending on the environment.***
+It can take around 7 minutes or more depending on the environment and hardware used.***

 Once we have successfully configured Opta™ with PLC IDE and established communication with the Arduino IoT Cloud dashboard, we have the following tasks in action: